 Besides Italian, you can also use this Dictionary if you’re searching for words in Czech, Welsh, Danish, German, Greek, Esperanto, Spanish, French, Irish, Hebrew, Hindi, Hungarian, High Valyrian (yes, the one you hear in Game of Thrones), Hawaiian, Indonesian, Japanese, Korean, Dutch, Norwegian (Bokmâl), Navajo, Polish, Portuguese, Russian, Swedish, Swahili, Klingon (this one is spoken in the Star Trek universe, so you better learn this language before going out to space), Turkish, Ukrainian, Vietnamese and Chinese.

 Looking for an Italian Dictionary Online?
-Here is what I really like about Duolingo Dictionary
+Here is what I like about Duolingo Dictionary

-I’ll share with you a few searches I have done with this dictionary.
+I’ll share with you a few searches I have done.
 Sorry, only words in Italian and English.
-You’ll have to search yourself if you want words in High Valyrian or Klingon, LOL.
+You’ll have to search yourself if you want High Valyrian or Klingon, LOL.

 Let’s look up some words in this dictionary